-The program includes some case study instruction.
-Popularized by use in the nation's top business schools this method combines careful and extensive reading of case materials, including problem analysis and managerial decisions, with classroom discussion of the issues presented in each case.
-SMIP uses corporate, public and police agency cases and encourages participants to apply each case's concepts and issues to their organizations.
+The program requires extensive reading with classroom discussion of the issues presented in the readings.
+Participants are encouraged to apply the concepts and issues presented to their own organizations.
 Because of the program's intensity and daily group study, all participants are required to reside on campus for the program's duration, except weekends.

-Because the majority of participants have already completed post-graduate studies, SMIP does not offer college credits, However, former participants have been awarded graduate credit by colleges they attended upon presentation of the SMIP objectives and course curriculum.
+Because the majority of participants have already completed post-graduate studies, SMIP does not offer college credit.
+However, former participants have been awarded graduate credit by colleges they attended upon presentation of the SMIP objectives and course curriculum.

 Individual Commitment – SMIP is a very demanding, fast-paced, reading-intensive program that requires considerable commitment and hard work in class and after class through independent and group study assignments.
 Each day, participants will be called upon in class to offer their perspective on the issues presented in the assigned cases and readings.
 A lack of preparedness will result not only in diminished success of the individual, but it can also impact the progress of the entire class.
 Keeping up with assignments and team work is essential.

 Qualifications for Individual Attendance – Enrollment is limited.
 To qualify for SMIP, you must be the chief executive or a senior manager in your agency (Lieutenant or above, or civilian equivalent) with significant responsibility for major agency activities.
 A 4-year college degree – or the accumulation of 120 credit hours – from an accredited college or university is required.
 PERF is committed to select only those who are fully committed to actively participate in this valuable management education experience.

 Those who are PERF members should log in as a member, follow the SMIP and member applicant prompts (this will populate some application fields with information already in our member files).
 But anyone can apply as a non-member by following the prompts and completing and submitting the online application.